 In addition to being the oldest academic unit at SMU, Dedman College is also the largest.
-In 2012, some 1,400 undergraduate students majored in Dedman College programs, and the school enrolled just under 350 graduate students.
+Annually, approximately 1,400 undergraduate students majored in Dedman College programs, and the school enrolls approximately 350 graduate students.
 More than 270 full-time faculty members are based in the college's 16 academic departments.
 Undergraduate students in Dedman College may major and minor in more than 50 programs.
 Dedman College offers 18 graduate programs leading to a master's degree and 13 programs leading to a Ph.D. degree.